South Carolina GOP Censures Rep. Tom Rice For Voting To Impeach Donald Trump

 The South Carolina Republican Party voted Saturday to censure one of its own members, Rep. Tom Rice, for voting to impeach Donald Trump.

-According to a copy of the censure resolution obtained by The Post and Courier, South Carolina Republicans accused Rice of siding with Speaker of the House of Representatives Nancy Pelosi over Trump.
+According to a copy of the censure resolution obtained by The Post and Courier, South Carolina Republicans accused Rice of siding with House Speaker Nancy Pelosi over Trump.

 Though symbolic, the move signals that Rice will have to fight for his seat and fend off a formidable primary challenger.
 The last time the South Carolina GOP moved to censure its own member came over a decade ago, when they condemned then-Governor Mark Sanford for having an extramarital affair.

 Rice voted to impeach Trump over the January 6 riots at the U.S. Capitol.
-According to House Democrats, who drafted the impeachment article, the former commander-in-chief is guilty of inciting an insurrection against the U.S. government because he directed his supporters to storm the Capitol building in order to stop the certification of Electoral College votes in the 2020 presidential election.
+According to House Democrats, who drafted the impeachment article, the former commander-in-chief is guilty of inciting an insurrection against the U.S. government because he directed his supporters to storm the Capitol building in order to stop the certification of Electoral College votes for the 2020 presidential election.

 In a statement, Rice hit back at the South Carolina GOP, saying that Trump is clearly guilty of impeachable offenses.